mastodon/fediverse_discovery_providers/content/_index.md

 Search providers will respect this setting and only ingest content from creators who opted in to discovery in the first place.
-Instances sending content to discovery providers will need to make sure to only send such content in the first place as well.
+Instances sending content URIs to discovery providers will need to make sure to only send such content in the first place as well.